As the IoT and predictive analytics come to scale, supply chain managers stand to benefit from end-to-end visibility over their operations.

 However, the emergence of new technologies — a wide range of them rather than one in particular — promises to make situational awareness across supply chains an achievable goal.
 From the Internet of Things (IoT) to predictive analytics, increasingly viable new capabilities can help logistics companies develop a more thorough understanding of their operations, allowing them to manage bottlenecks and capitalize on new opportunities to create efficiencies.

 In fact, more and more supply chain managers are planning to implement these tools across their assets.
 The supply chain leads all industries in IoT investment, with Forrester Research predicting global annual investment in IoT to reach $435 billion by 2023.
-Back in 2016, a supply chain survey from KPMG found that 26% of respondents planned to invest in IoT tech, 36% possibly would, and 26% already had.
-By 2018, a survey from Inmarsat found that among transportation companies, 36% had already deployed IoT technology, while an additional 45% planned to invest in 2019.
+Back in 2018, a survey from Inmarsat found that among transportation companies, 36% had already deployed IoT technology, while an additional 45% planned to invest in 2019.
+By 2023, a survey from Gartner reports that 50% of global product-centric enterprises will have invested in real-time transportation and visibility platforms.
 Accordingly, for supply chain solutions companies looking to invest in the kind of real-time visibility that can provide tangible operational benefits, it’s important to get started sooner rather than later.

 What is the Cargo Supply Chain?